naumenko-sa/cre/README.md

 If you already have bcbio project results, you may start from step 3.
 However, note that resulting file names may have changed in bcbio since you had run the project, and cre follows the latest naming scheme, like project-ensemble-annotated-decomposed.vcf.gz.

-## 0.2 Credits

-This work was inspired by
-* [bcbio](https://github.com/chapmanb/bcbio-nextgen/) and [gemini](https://github.com/arq5x/gemini) teams.
-Thank you all!
-* Kristin Kernohan from Children Hospital of Eastern Ontario (CHEO), who generated most ideas about the report contents.
-Thank you, Kristin, for all of the discussions!

-Thank you colleagues at [CCM](https://ccm.sickkids.ca/), for seminars and personal discussions.

 # 1. Create a project (projects) to run with bcbio.